christophergutierrez/Ask-The-Docs/README.md

 This simple set of programs allows you to ask a chatbot about local documents.
 It assumes a GPU.
 Using the Hugging Face models, it can be entirely local, with no internet required.
 The computer it runs on should be robust for any non-trivial models.
 I only worked with quantized models.
 Using OpenAI, the computer requirements are minimal, but it uses an API.
 There is an API cost, and the internet is required.
-The starting values are non-optimal.
-The emphasis was on simplicity.
+The starting values and code are non-optimal.
+This code is not meant as an actual application.
+It's meant to touch on key concepts for educational purposes.
+The emphasis for this code was on simplicity.
 ## Installation
 Clone the repo, cd into it, install fresh conda environment with python >=3.10, then pip install the requirements.
 ```